TheXDS/Vivianne/docs/OldOS.md

 - [.NET 8.0 Runtime](https://builds.dotnet.microsoft.com/dotnet/Runtime/8.0.17/dotnet-runtime-8.0.17-win-x64.exe)
 - [Microsoft Visual C++ 2015 Redistributable 14.0.24215 (also known as KB2999226)](https://www.microsoft.com/en-gb/download/details.aspx?id=48145)

 > **IMPORTANT**: If you find issues installing KB2999226, you may need to either troubleshoot the installation yourself, or extract all the required `.dll` files from the `.msu` package and copy them directly to the Vivianne folder.
-I'm not your personal tech support, so don't expect me to help you with this.
+I don't have a good way to show you how, and it kinda goes outside the scope of this document, so just know that it's preferrable to have a seasoned installation instead of trying it out on a fresh copy.
+Sadly, this is just how Microsoft managed to mangle this OS with updates.

-> Tested with Windows 8 6.2 64-bit.
+> Tested with Windows 8 6.2.9200 64-bit.

 ## Windows 7
 This one is more complicated.
 While there's reports of people launching Vivianne in it, preparing the system to properly execute is more involved.